You are always more than welcome to come on our walks.

 Before going to the start of the walk, please check this page for updates or contact the walk leader.

-We will also add a few walks to the programme as opportunities arise so please re-check this page for these extra walks.
+We will also add a few walks to the programme as opportunities arise so please re-check the programme page for these extra walks.

 In order to save you checking the site for changes, we maintain a mailing list of